almondp040/Advanced-JS-Practice/FunctionalProgramming/notes.md

 # Functional Programming

+    - CAN USE A FP Library for this!
+Called Ramda

 - Functional Programming
     - A new way of thinking about code and structuring/organizing our code
     - The Process of building software by composing pure functions, avoiding shared state, mutable data, and side-effects.